History & Origins

 Consider for a moment, that every day we make choices and assumptions that drive our lives, all which come from an unconscious place within.
 This can show up as habits or patterns, such as taking the same route to work everyday, or putting on the right sock before the left sock.
 These unconscious drives can also look like strong emotions spilling over onto the wrong person, choosing the same kind of romantic relationships, or even personality difficulties and disorders.
 Where do these actions and behaviors originate?
 Where do these emotions come from?
 Why do we do the things we do?
 In the face of our daily struggles, why do we often feel powerless to change course or direction?

 Depth Psychology seeks to address some of these questions.
 In Depth Psychology we deal with the inner life; the subtle, unconscious, and transpersonal aspects of the human experience.
 There is much about being human that remains hidden or unknown to us.
 Depth Psychology seeks to delve into the invisible, the secret, and the unseen, to gain understanding and insight into our motivations, drives, instincts, and our unconscious ways of being in the world.
-A Depth Psychological approach uses dream work, mythology, archetypes, shadow, art, literature, film, as pathways for integration, and for understanding the psyche.
+A Depth Psychological approach uses dream tending, mythology, archetypes, shadow work, poetry, art, and the study of the unconscious as pathways for integration, and for understanding the psyche.

-Our approach at House of the Gathering Yoga School is based on the theories of psychiatrist and psychoanalyst, Carl Jung.
+Our approach at House of the Gathering Yoga School is based on the theories psychoanalyst, C. G. Jung.
 We focus on the psyche, human development, and individuation, coupled with the practices of yoga and meditation.
 Individuation being a term coined by Jung to denote the process of integrating our unconscious into our conscious lived experience as a path to wholeness.

 At HGYS we explore the intersection of Jung’s work with Yoga.
 These two disciplines can inform and complement each other, offering practices that can endeavor to reach the whole person, on a multitude of levels, rather than just the head or just the body.
 The intersection of Depth Psychology and Yoga speaks to the need for a modality that addresses what it means to be a human being, in a human body, with a vast uncharted inner world in the 21st Century.